tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <h5>Laser Cutting - Press-fit Construction Kit</h5>
 <h6>OpenSCAD</h6>
 <p>In the beginning, I planned to design in advance the possibilities of assembling my construction kit because pre-defining the outcome is a common flow of thought.
 However, I find that pre-imagining the possibilities with which the pieces will be assembled will inadvertently limit those possibilities to what I can imagine, thereby reducing the flexibility and the originality of the design as well as the joy and the creativity of ones who will actually use it - which is, in my opinion, the purpose and the meaning of a construction kit.
 Therefore, I switched my approach to simply defining a certain rule for the pieces of the construction kit.</p>
 <p>The most important requirement for this week's assignment is that our design must be parametric.
-Parametric design is basically designing based on defined parameters, and by changing those parameteres we can quickly adjust our design.
+Parametric design is basically designing based on defined parameters, and by changing those parameters we can quickly adjust our design.
 After consulting some images online with the keyword "cardboard parametric design" as well as observing some of the previous year's models available at the Fab Lab, I decided to create a series of isosceles polygons, starting from triangles, squares, pentagons, and ending with hexagons.
 There will be different sizes for these polygons as well.
 After cutting and testing, I will add other supporting pieces, if necessary.
 With this in mind, it is obvious to know that OpenSCAD is the ideal choice to implement the design.
 Its object-oriented modeling capabilities will greatly reduce my time drawing the pieces.
 Here are the steps:</p>
 <ul>
 <li>Define a base module for a <code>Polygon()</code> with 3 parameters of number of sides, apothem (inradius), and material thickness</li>
 <li>Define an <code>Element()</code> module from a <code>Polygon()</code> and its related set of <code>Joints()</code></li>